radicle-dev/registry.radicle.xyz/docs/getting-started.md

 sidebar_label: Getting started
 ---

-This guide explains how you can participate in the `Radicle Friends & Family Net (FFnet)` blockchain network.
+This guide explains how you can participate in the current testnet.

 ## Installation